nodejs/node/doc/api/buffer.md

   encoding a `Buffer` to a string, this encoding will omit padding.

 * `'hex'`: Encode each byte as two hexadecimal characters.
-Data truncation may occur when decoding strings that do exclusively contain valid hexadecimal characters.
+Data truncation may occur when decoding strings that do not exclusively consist of an even number of hexadecimal characters.
 See below for an example.

 The following legacy character encodings are also supported: